 The Outside Project is a homeless/crisis shelter & community centre in response to those within the LGBTIQ+ community who feel endangered, who are homeless, ‘hidden’ homeless & feel that they are on the outside of services due to historical & present prejudice in society & in their homes.

-All agencies agree that we have demonstrated an important need for the shelter & hub.
+All agencies agree that we have demonstrated an important need for the community shelter & centre.
 We plan to operate all year round in a permanent LGBTIQ+ Community Centre.

 VISIBILITY, FUNDRAISING & PROMOTION

-During the summer 2017 we attended endless events & fundraisers to promote the project, reaching members of the community that hadn’t considered themselves to be in crisis or at risk of homelessness.
-We ran workshops at Deptford Community Pride, Grassmovement Festival & Lush on Oxford Street,
+We attend endless events & fundraisers to promote the project, reaching members of the community that hadn’t considered themselves to be in crisis or at risk of homelessness.
+We run workshops at community events eg: Deptford Community Pride, Grassmovement Festival, Lush on Oxford Street, The Lush Summit, Teen Challenge.

 We are very active on social media, building a 2k+ following across sites.